sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 #### Internal certificates

-GitLab and the Docker Registry have public facing HTTPS certificates generated with Let's encrypt for each one.
+GitLab and the Docker Registry have public facing HTTPS certificates generated with Let's Encrypt for each one.
 But to communicate between themselves they use an additional self-signed certificate.

 To tell GitLab to generate those self-signed certificates for the internal communication with GitLab, the `gitlab` service has an environment variable: